eoas-ubc/eoas-ubc.github.io/docs/dsci100-datasets.md

 # DSCI 100
-An outline of **Data Science 100: Introduction to Data Science**, based on materials at their [GitHub DSCI-100 repo](https://github.com/UBC-DSCI/dsci-100).
+An outline of **Data Science 100: Introduction to Data Science**, based on materials at the public [GitHub DSCI-100 repository](https://github.com/ubc-dsci/dsci-100-student).

 ## Description

-Officially, "*Use of data science tools to summarize, visualize, and analyze data.
-Sensible workflows and clear interpretations are emphasized*".
+Use of data science tools to summarize, visualize, and analyze data.
+Sensible workflows and clear interpretations are emphasized.

 **Prerequisites**: At least first year standing in Science at UBC.
-No previous programming skills necessary; beginners are welcome!
+No previous programming skills necessary.

 ## Official learning outcomes: